The Convolutional Model in the Time Domain

 This blog post will review the continual evolution of seismic reflection survey methods and imaging technology since its infancy.
 The types of data used to characterize the subsurface have grown dramatically over the years.
 Yet, seismic data remains the primary source of spatial subsurface data used to create complex earth models through methods such as the convolutional model.

 At its very foundation, the seismic reflection method was created through integrated scientific collaboration.
 One of the primary goals of these collaborations is to help engineers efficiently extract hydrocarbons and provide the world with affordable energy.
-Seismic reflection surveys are critical to carbon capture and storage, geothermal prospecting, near-surface hazard surveys for wind farms, nuclear installations, and civil engineering and infrastructure.
+Seismic reflection data surveys are critical to carbon capture and storage, geothermal prospecting, near-surface hazard surveys for wind farms, nuclear installations, and civil engineering and infrastructure.
 They have improved the quality of life for people globally.

 The seismic reflection method aims to understand the physics behind subsurface geology.
 From the 1920s until the early 1960s, this was simply used to help define structure.
 However, in 1963, the introduction of digital recording enabled seismic reflection surveys to capture a more defined dynamic range of amplitudes and interpret amplitude variations.